-Hong Kong protesters sing 'God Save the Queen' in plea to former colonial power
+Hong Kong protesters sing 'God Save the Queen' in plea to Britain

 “One country, two systems is dead,” they shouted in English under the sub-tropical sun, some carrying the colonial flag also bearing the Union Jack.
 “Free Hong Kong.”

-With many young people looking for routes out of Hong Kong, campaigners say Britain should change the status of the British National (Overseas) passport, a category created after Britain returned Hong Kong to China.
+With many young people looking for routes out of Hong Kong, campaigners say Britain should change the status of the British National (Overseas) passport, a category created, on certain conditions, after Britain returned Hong Kong to China.

 The passports allow a holder to visit Britain for six months, but do not come with an automatic right to live or work there.